QuillFlash/ezmonad/README.md

 Also, XMonad used to be extremely difficult for the end-user to configure and required tedious Haskell hacking to get the best rice onto your system.

-This project is intended to provide a wayland based desktop which shares the ideals and experience from xmonad.
+This project is intended to provide a Wayland-based desktop which shares the ideals and experience from XMonad, while drastically improving the UX.

-## [WIP]: This is work in Progress.
+## [WIP]: This is Work In Progress.
 ### There's no bar/quality of life

 If you need to lock your session: swaylock should work perfectly fine.